mbraceproject/Vagabond/README.md

 ### Demo

-To see a demo of Vagrant, build the project and execute the [`thunkServer.fsx`](https://github.com/nessos/Vagrant/blob/master/tests/Vagrant.Tests/thunkServer.fsx) script found inside the samples folder.
+To see a demo of Vagrant, build the solution and execute the [`thunkServer.fsx`](https://github.com/nessos/Vagrant/blob/master/tests/Vagrant.Tests/thunkServer.fsx) script found inside the samples folder.
 As the name suggests, it allows for execution of arbitrary thunks in a remote server.